- US Online Poker

-This April, WSOP announced plans to launch its multistate platforms on May 1.
+In April 2018, WSOP announced plans to launch its multistate platforms on May 1.
 The pooling went live a day early, on April 30.
 The timing allowed New Jersey players to compete in four online bracelet events from home this year.
 Matt Mendez won one of the bracelets from New Jersey in 2018.

 It’s too early to tell what the exact benefits will be for all three markets, but total liquidity stands to see a significant boost.

 Late in 2017, Pennsylvania pulled off the surprise of the year in the gaming industry and finally passed a sweeping online gambling package.
 The Keystone State became the fourth to legalize online poker.

 Regulators haven’t taken a public stance on the issue, but the expectation is that Pennsylvania will join the interstate agreement.
 Officials have already been working closely with New Jersey, and the gaming director says they’re going to “strike hard” with Pennsylvania.
 However, more than two years into the market’s operation, there’s still no official word about whether and when it will happen.